lucinezhong/Healthcare_Resilience_Quantification_Framework/README.md

-This package includes codes for the quantification framework of healthcare system resileince in our study in 2024 accepted by Nature Medicine
+This package includes codes for the quantification framework of healthcare system resilience in our study in 2024 accepted by Nature Medicine

 "Healthcare system resilience and adaptability to pandemic disruptions in the United States".

 Authors: Lu Zhong, Dimitri Lopez, Sen Pei, and Jianxi Gao

 Institute: Department of Computer Science, Rensselaer Polytechnic Institute
            Network Science and Technology Center, Rensselaer Polytechnic Institute Department of Environmental Health Sciences, Columbia University